brianmccrory/jazzofjapan/_albums/shigeo-fukuda-and-toshiki-nunokawa.md

    - L1200428-1024.jpg
    - L1200435-1024.jpg
 videos:
-   - {url: "https://youtu.be/C-4tsJ97NZI", comment: "Sample audio from “Hope in the Cave”, the first track on the album"}
+   - {url: "https://youtu.be/C-4tsJ97NZI", comment: "Sample audio from “Hope in the Cave”, the first track on this album"}
    - {url: "https://youtu.be/GSL79cLuIyY", comment: "A video of “Childhood’s Dream”, a live version of the title track"}
-   - {url: "https://youtu.be/2yVbZjY7y1c", comment: "A video of “Wrap Your Troubles in Dreams”, a live version of the last track on the album"}
+   - {url: "https://youtu.be/2yVbZjY7y1c", comment: "A video of “Wrap Your Troubles in Dreams”, a live version of the last track on this album"}
 ---
 *Childhood’s Dream* is a 10-song, hour-long studio recording from pianist Shigeo Fukuda and guitarist Toshiki Nunokawa.
 Both leading veteran players, the musicians are also in-demand sidemen and instructors, well-known in Japan’s live scene from the 1980s through to the current day.